-POWER LINE WORKS IN PROGRESS This sign is an example of signs which may be used to describe specialised works carried out on or near roads by public authorities which are responsible for power supply, communications, and other utilities.
+POWER LINE WORKS IN PROGRESS T4-5 This sign is an example of signs which may be used to describe specialised works carried out on or near roads by public authorities which are responsible for power supply, communications, and other utilities.
+Such signs shall supplement and not replace the appropriate standard signs and devices required in accordance with this IN PROGRESS aijon? and other utilities.
 Such signs shall supplement and not replace the appropriate standard signs and devices required in accordance with this Manual for the particular work site.
-Typical 2/2 and devices required in accordance with this Manual for the particular work site.
-Typical legends would be: TELECOM, PIPELINE, LEVEL CROSSING and so on WORKS IN PROGRESS.
+Typical 08 8,0 legends would be: TELECOM, PIPELINE, LEVEL CROSSING and so on WORKS IN PROGRESS.